-NOTE: REGARDING MAKE-UPS:
+• NOTE: REGARDING MAKE-UPS:

-Students should not expect to automatically receive a make-up for an examination.
+• Students should not expect to automatically receive a make-up for an examination.
 If a student is unable to take a test during the designated time and wants to take a make-up it is the student's responsibility to arrange a conference with the Professor to determine if a make-up will be given.
 Based on the conference outcome, a make-up exam may or may not be administered at the discretion of the Professor.
-No make-ups will be given for the Final examination.
+No make-ups will be given for the third examination due to time constraints.